Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Cloaked tunnel

 \textbf{Inbound packet processing.~} Packets arriving from the tunnel are timestamped; the stamps are shared with the profiler.
 Packets pass through the layers in reverse order, causing TCP to potentially send ACKs.
 The encryption layer decrypts and discards packets with an incorrect MAC.
 The shaping layer strips padding and places the remaining payload bytes (if any) into the inbound queue shared with the application.

 \textbf{Schedule installation.~} A transmit schedule must be installed on a flow before data can be sent via the tunnel.
-A guest application does so indirectly by sending traffic indicators.
-The application provides the flow's 5-tuple {\flow}, a traffic id {\sid} (which maps to a transmit schedule), and a type.
+A schedule is associated with each flow's 5-tuple {\flow} and a traffic id {\sid}, and can be of two types: {\em default} and {\em custom}.
+A default {\sid} maps to a default schedule that is installed when the flow is created.
+This schedule acts as a template, which is instantiated automatically by the shaping layer whenever a packet arrives that indicates the start of a new network exchange (\eg a GET request on a persistent HTTP connection), identified by the TCP PSH flag.
+The schedule starts at the arrival time of the packet that causes the schedule's instantiation.

+A default schedule active on a flow can be optionally extended by a custom schedule in response to an application's {\sid}.
+For instance, a default schedule that allows a TLS handshake might be extended with one that is appropriate for the response to the first incoming network request.
 The shaping layer looks up the schedule associated with {\sid} in the schedule database and associates it with flow {\flow}.

-There are two types of schedules: {\em default} and {\em custom}.
-A default schedule is installed when the flow is created.
-This schedule acts as a template, which is instantiated automatically by the shaping layer whenever an incoming packet arrives that indicates the start of a new network exchange (e.g., a GET request on a persistent HTTP connection), identified by the TCP PSH flag.
-The schedule starts at the arrival time of the request packet that causes the schedule's instantiation.

-A default schedule active on a flow can be extended by a custom schedule in response to an application traffic indicator.
-For instance, a default schedule that allows a TLS handshake might be extended with one that is appropriate for the response to the first incoming network request.
 Every custom schedule has a sufficiently large initial delay to allow the schedule to reach the tunnel endpoint before the first scheduled transmission, despite any queueing delays.
-As a result, the precise time of schedule extension remains unobservable to the adversary.
+Thus,~the precise time of schedule extension remains unobservable to the adversary.

-Note that traffic indicators are optional, since the default schedule is installed automatically.
-When used, they improve efficiency (R3) and require only small application changes~(R4).

 \if 0 If the application wishes to initiate communication, it indicates the installation of a custom schedule, which takes immediate effect if no schedule is currently active.
 For security, such communication must not be causally preceded by (i.e., respond to) an event observable to the adversary.
 Otherwise, an adversary could use the start time of the schedule to measure the guest's response time to the event.